andamira/devela/src/Doc.md

 ### Module features

-Modules can be enabled independently of *environment*, *dependency* or *safety*, unless specified.
+Modules can be enabled independently of *environment*, *dependency* or *safety*.

-For example, the `_unsafe` suffix also enables the corresponding unsafe feature for that module.

-When the `depend` feature is enabled, modules will also enable their associated optional dependencies.
+When the `dep` feature is enabled, modules will also enable their associated optional dependencies.

 - `full`: enables every root module: